ivashchenko5/cinema-service/README.md

 ## About a project
 <a id="about-a-project"></a>
-Cinema service is a basic web application for online booking of cinema tickets.<br> In this pet-project, the client can register, log in, and also perform all CRUD operations on the database.<br><br>
+Cinema service is a basic web application for online booking of cinema tickets.<br>
+In this pet-project, the client can register, log in.<br><br>
 The project was created to demonstrate my skills in<br>
 Spring Core, Spring Web, Spring Security, Hibernate, OOP, SOLID and REST